 24. The Mothers, by Brit Bennett

 The Mothers is a surprising story about young love, a big secret in a small community—and the things that ultimately haunt us most.
-Part coming-of-age tale, part meditation on how mothers define us even after they’re gone, The Mothers is about a girl named Nadia, who loses her mom at a young age and must find the way to adulthood on her own.
+A part coming-of-age tale, part meditation on how mothers define us even after they’re gone, The Mothers is about a girl named Nadia, who loses her mom at a young age and must find the way to adulthood on her own.
 This immersive book is a reminder to everyone about the importance of, well, our mothers.

 25. Brave Love, by Lisa Leonard